ShemDennis/Phase_2_Project/README.md

 - [TheMovieDB](https://www.themoviedb.org/)
 - [The Numbers](https://www.the-numbers.com/)

-That we used.
 Because the data was collected from various locations, the different files have different formats.
 Some are compressed CSV (comma-separated values) or TSV (tab-separated values) files that can be opened using spreadsheet software or pd.read_csv, while the data from IMDB is located in a SQLite database.
+In this project we used the `tmdb.movies.csv`, `tn.movie_budgets.csv` and `im.db`

 ## How to contribute/ Usage
 - Fork this repository